Understanding Life Insurance

 Companies usually only allow policyholders to convert term life policies for a period of time, typically before they turn 65.

 Renewability means you may extend the policy for additional terms, regardless of your health and without having to pass a medical exam.
 This can be another advantage of term life coverage as you get older or if you become ill.
 Even if you no longer meet a company's underwriting criteria, the company must still renew your policy.
 Please note that most companies offer term life insurance only up to a certain age, usually 70 or 80.

 Terms can renew every one, five, 10, or 20 years.
 Premiums generally go up at each renewal term.
 Annually renewable premiums can be extremely high for people past middle age.
-If you’re paying high annually renewable premiums, you might want to consider another type of term coverage, such as level term.
+If you're paying high annually renewable premiums, you might want to consider another type of term coverage, such as level term.

 Term Life Payouts